Orientation and Mobility

 A COMS typically may work at a state school for the blind, within a public school district, for an educational service center, for a program serving infants, children, and adults with multiple disabilities, at a veterans administrative hospital or as a private contractor.

-Individuals who are accepted for admissions into the OSU O&M Program may be eligible for tuition (instructional fee) and general fee waiver.
-Only individuals who live in Ohio can be considered for this funding support, contingent upon admission to the program.
-All other fees (OSU services, books) are the responsibility of the admitted individual.
+Those accepted into the O&M Program may be eligible for tuition (instructional fee) and general fee waiver.
+Only Ohio residents are considered for this funding support, contingent upon admission to the program.
+All other fees are the admitted student's responsibility.